Code-Institute-Submissions/the-monkees/README.md

-# Welcome!

-This is a milestone project to create a website for The Monkees.
-This site is comprise of 5 pages:

-The links:
-## Home : News : Music : Gallery :   [Hire Us]

-At the top of the home page after the header, an introduction of the band The Monkees, which is a  1960’s rock band, will be given.
-Following that, all the members of the band will be introduced.
+# The Monkees Fan Website (milestone project)

+The Monkees is an American rock and pop band active in the year between 1965 and 1971.
+This website was created as a milestone project for fans or people with interest in The Monkees.
+Visitors to the site will be introduced to the band, and will also see all the original band members, and read their bios.
+Visitors are also presented with recent news about The Monkees.
+And will also be able to listen to or download some of The Monkees audios and videos.
+There is also photo gallery of the band and commentary on each photograph.
+And finally, fans and visitors will also be able to hire the band for events.
+The site was developed on Cloud9 IDE.

+<strong><a href="https://the-monkees-sighovie.c9users.io/index.html" target="_blank">Click here</a></strong> to see the functional site on cloud9.

+## Pages on the site

+1. **Index**

+    The index page contains introduction to the band, and band members.
+On clicking the photograph of a band members, their bio display.
+And when clicked again, the bio is hidden.
+There is also a link from the bio of the band members to wikipedia.org for their full bio.
-Below that, there will be a mention of recent news about the Monkees.
-And then below that, a section introducing recent events, and a button for fans to hire the band for events.
+The index page also displayed recent news and upcoming events, with a link to read more news and to book the band for events.

-### Index.html
-On the index page, the images of the band members can be clicked to get a small bio of each of the band members.
-When each of the photos are clicked, there is a drop down and collapse effect displaying the bio.
-There are more features on this page with an intro and  links to other pages.

-### news.html
+<br /><a href="https://the-monkees-sighovie.c9users.io/index.html" target="_blank"><i>Visit the index page here..</i></a>

+2. **News**

     The news page gives some recent news about the band.
 And there is also a link at the bottom of the page that links and open another website on a blank page where more and detailed news about the band can be accessed.

-### music.html
+<br /><a href="https://the-monkees-sighovie.c9users.io/news.html" target="_blank"><i>Visit the news page here..</i></a>

+3. **Music**

-This page enables visitors to listen to audio or video music from the band.
+    The music page allows fans and visitors to listen to or download some of The Monkees audio and video clips.

-### gallery.html
+<br /><a href="https://the-monkees-sighovie.c9users.io/music.html" target="_blank"><i>Visit the music page here..</i></a>

+4. **Gallery**

-this page enables visitors to be able to browse the photos.
+    This page enables visitors to be able to browse some of the band's photos.
 On clicking each photos, a carousel opens with description of the photo.

-### Hire Us (upcomingevents.html)
+<br /><a href="https://the-monkees-sighovie.c9users.io/gallery.html" target="_blank"><i>Visit the gallery page here..</i></a>

+5. **Hire Us**

-This page enables visitors to book for events.
+    This page gives fans and visitors to be able to book the band for events and parties.
 It also enables visitors see upcoming events.
-It is possible to link to external website for ticket purchase, but the events are mostly private affairs so not ticketing.
+<br /><a href="https://the-monkees-sighovie.c9users.io/upcomingevents.html" target="_blank"><i>Visit the Hire Us page here..</i></a>

+## Technologies

+The website was developed with html 5, CSS 3, and Bootstrap, and Cloud9, and information about the band members was sourced from wikipedia.org.
+Photos about the band were sourced from google, and some videos were sourced from Youtube.

+## Contributing

+The website is intended as a 5-page scale project, however, if there are areas you believe might need improvements, your suggestions and comments are welcome.

+## Limitations

+This website is not intended as a full-blown website for fans of The Monkees.
+It is a scaled down project.
+So many features that would normally be available for fan's pages are not present.
+Also information about the band and band members cannot be certified as 100% accurate as no attempts were made to contact the members for accuracy confirmation.
+Also, there are hundreds of photos and music clips out there for the band, but only a few were taken for the development.

+### Testings done

+Extensive testing was done during the building of the site.
+All links are verified to work.
+All internal links (index, news, music, gallery, and hire us) open within the page, while extra information open on a blank page.
+The social icons (Facebook, twitter, and Youtube) do not link anywhere.
+They are intended that way.